GRHS Students of the Week

 .

-Cayleigh Welch was nominated as Student of the Week by GRHS Volleyball Coach Mr. Duke Haynes.
+Caroline Jorgensen and Nele Kohler were nominated as Students of the Week by GRHS Foreign Language Teacher Mr. Nick Hokanson.

-This weekend at the Casper Volleyball Invite, Cayleigh Welch was able to show her serving ability against the #1 ranked Laramie Lady Plainsman in the JV Gold Bracket this weekend serving up 6 aces against the Gold Bracket Champions and which was key in helping the Lady Wolves win the first set against their opponents.
-Cayleigh has been a great part of our team and has been supportive in any way that she can, lifting up her team mates and being a great part of the Volleyball Team.”
+I would like to nominate Caroline Jorgensen and Nele Kohler as Students of the Week.
+These young ladies have come from very different educational systems than are in place in the United States.
+They have been able to adapt to a different language as they carry their full academic loads.
+They are flourishing in a different culture with different educational expectations.
+Their hard work and effort is paying off. “

 .